hz-b/dt4acc/README.md

 3. Accelerator Setup Pattern

     The Accelerator Setup Pattern is a novel approach for initializing the accelerator using data stored in MongoDB.
     This pattern has been specifically implemented for this project and was recently workshopped in the EUROplop 2024 conference (soon to be published).
-* Key Features:
       * MongoDB Integration: Accelerator components such as quadrupoles and sextupoles are initialized from the database, which contains information like hw2phys values, and relevent power converter (as as it is structured in machine) making the setup process dynamic and database-driven.
       * P4P and EPICS Integration: The pattern utilizes p4p (Python support for EPICS7 PVAccess) to create and manage PVs corresponding to each accelerator component, ensuring smooth communication between the digital twin and real-world machine.

 4. Twin State Synchronization Pattern